ibm-cloud-docs/account/faqs-account.md

 ## Why do I get logged out of my account?
 {: #user-session-log-out}

 The administrator of your account has customized the duration of active and inactive accounts, which requires users to enter their credentials after a specific time.
-For more information, see [Managing user's log in session durations](/docs/account?topic=account-iam-work-sessions).
+For more information, see [Managing user's login session durations](/docs/account?topic=account-iam-work-sessions).

 ## Why can't I create a Lite account?
 {: #lite-account-create}
 {: faq}

-An update to {{site.data.keyword.cloud_notm}} registration is being released incrementally across different geographies starting on 12 October 2021.
+An update to {{site.data.keyword.cloud_notm}} registration is being released incrementally starting on 14 October 2021.
 This update requires credit card information to verify your identity when you sign up for an {{site.data.keyword.cloud_notm}} account.
 After you register, you are equipped with a Pay-As-You-Go account, and you can access the full {{site.data.keyword.cloud_notm}} catalog, including all Free and Lite plans.
 You receive a $200 credit to help get you started.
-You can use the $200 credit on {{site.data.keyword.cloud_notm}} products used in the first 30 days.
+You can use the $200 credit on {{site.data.keyword.cloud_notm}} products that are used in the first 30 days.
 You pay only for billable services that you use, with no long-term contracts or commitments.

 If you created a Lite account before this date, you can continue using {{site.data.keyword.cloud_notm}} as you always have.
 However, you can go ahead and [upgrade to a Pay-As-You-Go account](/docs/account?topic=account-accountfaqs#changeacct) by adding your credit card information.
-This way you can gain access to all free service plans in the catalog.
+This way, you can gain access to all Free service plans in the catalog.